manuGil/online-core/docs/source/data-modeling.rst

 Crispy or Fuzzy Boundaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another notion that is important for describing Geographic Phenomena is boundaries.
+Another notion that is important for describing Geographic Phenomena is `boundaries <Boundaries_>`_.
 We distinguish two types of boundaries: Crisp and Fuzzy.

-.. admonition:: LTB

-   Learn about:
-   `Boundaries`_.

 .. attention::
    **Question.**